khulnasoft/congo/README.md

 # At a glance

 - Use [`congo.WaitGroup`](https://pkg.go.dev/github.com/khulnasoft/congo#WaitGroup) if you just want a safer version of `sync.WaitGroup`
-- Use [`pool.Pool`](https://pkg.go.dev/github.com/khulnasoft/congo/pool#Pool) if you want a congourrency-limited task runner
+- Use [`pool.Pool`](https://pkg.go.dev/github.com/khulnasoft/congo/pool#Pool) if you want a concurrency-limited task runner
 - Use [`pool.ResultPool`](https://pkg.go.dev/github.com/khulnasoft/congo/pool#ResultPool) if you want a congourrent task runner that collects task results
 - Use [`pool.(Result)?ErrorPool`](https://pkg.go.dev/github.com/khulnasoft/congo/pool#ErrorPool) if your tasks are fallible
 - Use [`pool.(Result)?ContextPool`](https://pkg.go.dev/github.com/khulnasoft/congo/pool#ContextPool) if your tasks should be canceled on failure